S&P 500 dips from record closing high as focus shifts to Fed meet

 “Tech is performing a little bit stronger than value, but I don’t think that is a permanent trend.
 Value will remain a dominant sector.”

-Energy stocks (.SPNY) added 0.3% as crude prices hit their highest levels in more than two years.
+Energy stocks added 0.3% as crude prices hit their highest levels in more than two years.
+[O/R]

-Lordstown Motors Corp (RIDE.O) tumbled 18% after it said Chief Executive Steve Burns and Chief Financial Officer Julio Rodriguez have resigned, days after the electric-truck maker warned that it may not have enough cash to stay in business over the next year. read more
+Lordstown Motors Corp tumbled 18% after it said Chief Executive Steve Burns and Chief Financial Officer Julio Rodriguez have resigned, days after the electric-truck maker warned that it may not have enough cash to stay in business over the next year.

 Declining issues outnumbered advancers by a 1.1-to-1 ratio on the NYSE and by a 1-to-1 ratio on the Nasdaq.